Ketamine Withdrawal Symptoms, Timeline & Detox Treatment

 If you are battling a ketamine addiction, the first step to breaking free is to go through a detox period.
 During this time the drug is removed from your body, allowing your body and brain to repair and learn how to work without it.

 Because ketamine withdrawal doesn’t typically include physical symptoms, you can sometimes stop taking it ‘cold turkey’.
-This isn’t appropriate in every case and may be used where stopping quickly is a key priority, as might be the case in a chronic user with damage to the urinary tract.
+This isn’t appropriate in every case, especially if acute withdrawal symptoms occur.
+However, it may be necessary where stopping quickly is a priority, as might be the case in a chronic user with damage to the urinary tract.

 Going down this route is not for the faint-hearted, as stopping abruptly can be highly uncomfortable and result in intense cravings.
 Because of this, you should ideally carry out this detox alongside medical professionals who can keep you safe and prescribe medication to make the process more tolerable.

-It is worth discussing both options with a healthcare professional before embarking on any detox.
+It is worth discussing both options with a healthcare professional before beginning detox.

 What to Expect During Medically Supervised Ketamine Detox

-Our medically managed detoxes are run by a specialist medical team with years of experience helping patients to detox from all manner of substances, including ketamine.
-Doctors and nurses are on call 24 hours a day to help you feel more comfortable, maintain dignity and provide support and encouragement throughout the process.
+Our medically managed detoxes are supervised by our specialist medical team, who have years of experience helping patients through ketamine withdrawal.
+The clinical team provide around-the-clock care to help you feel more comfortable, maintain dignity and provide support and encouragement throughout the process.

 We can also help you to ease your cravings by prescribing medication.
 These won’t entirely erase the cravings, but they will make them a bit easier to bear.
 Alongside medical management, you will also have access to your therapy programme as soon as you feel stable enough for it.